RolfHegr/adopt_pet_frontend/README.md

 <!-- ABOUT THE PROJECT -->
 # Pet Adoption (Frontend) - Full Stack Project
-Final Project at Israel Tech Challenge.
+This project was built as a final checkpoint (exam) at Israel Tech Challenge.

 Deployed at: https://adopt-pet-frontend-jade.vercel.app/

-## You can loging with the following credentials:
+## Create a new user or log with the following credentials to see all functionality:
 Username: test@gmail.com <br>
 Password: 123456